-COLL 397 Chicago Internship (9)
+COLL 397C Chicago Internship (9)

 Prerequisite: instructor's permission.
 Students are given several choices of agencies or companies in which to intern, based on application materials and career interests.
 Taken only on the Chicago Semester program.
-Pass/no record basis.
+Pass/No Credit basis.